 A student may be placed on academic or disciplinary probation.
-Probation is a period of not less than one year in that the student is expected to fulfill standards of academic achievement, performance, and behavior commensurate with College policy.
-Students being placed on probation are notified in writing of their probationary status and will be required to sign a formal written contract which provides written evidence of present status, required remedial action, expected outcomes, and consequences.
-Contracts are issued by the appropriate administrator.
-The contract is sent to the Registrar and becomes part of the student's official file.
+Probation is typically a period of not less than one year in that the student is expected to fulfill standards of academic achievement, performance, and/or behavior commensurate with College policy.
+Students being placed on probation are notified in writing of their probationary status and will be required to sign a formal, Performance Notification Form which provides written evidence of present status, required remedial action, expected outcomes, and consequences.
+Performance Notification Forms are issued by the appropriate administrator.
+The Performance Notification Form is sent to the Registrar and becomes part of the student's official file.